grafana/pyroscope/docs/sources/configure-client/aws-lambda.md

 Replace `simple.golang.lambda` with your application name.
 The `ServerAddress` must be `http://localhost:4040`.

-## Use Cases
+## Use cases

-Once set up, you can use the Pyroscope UI to analyze your Lambda function's data, facilitating performance optimizations.
+Once set up, you can use the Pyroscope UI to analyze your Lambda function's data to facilitate performance optimizations.
 For more on this, visit our [Pyroscope AWS Lambda Extension blog post](http://pyroscope.io/blog/profile-aws-lambda-functions).

 ## Sending Data to Pyroscope